Below is a list of verdict payouts and settlements in birth injury cases involving Pitocin where the plaintiff prevails.

 - Questions and answers about Pitocin related malpractice claims

 - 2017, Pennsylvania: $14,448,000 Verdict.
 Plaintiff goes to the defendant hospital to deliver her son.
 Defendants use Pitocin to begin her labor, despite her already being dilated.
 This violates the hospital protocol because of the closeness of contractions.
 Before the delivery, the baby exhibits signs of fetal distress, but there is a delay in delivery.
 The oxygen lost during that delay changes the course of the child's life.
 The boy is unable to care for himself and is unable to walk, sit up, or talk.
 It is just an unbelievable tragedy no matter how you slice it.
 The jury concludes the doctor and the hospital were responsible for the tragedy and awards $14,448,000.

 - 2016, Pennsylvania: $1,800,000 Settlement.
 A mother arrives at the hospital to have her labor induced.
 She is started on Pitocin.
 The doses are increased incrementally throughout the morning.
 After a few hours, she requests an epidural, but her membranes rupture.
 The Pitocin is stopped, but once the fetal heart tones become reassuring again, it is restarted.
 Six hours after her membranes rupture, her labor has not progressed at all.
 The Pitocin is continued and changes are noted.
 After two hours of pushing, decreased variability is discovered in the fetus.
 A C-section becomes necessary.
 At birth, her infant has a high fever and is breathing rapidly.
 As a result of the delayed delivery, the baby suffers from neurological injuries and global developmental delays.
 The mother files the claim against the hospital, alleging negligence in failing to timely perform the C-section and in failing to realize that due to the Pitocin, the mother's uterus was hyper-stimulated.
-The defendants deny negligence but settle the claim for $1,800,000.
+The defendants deny negligence but agreed to a settlement amontg of $1,800,000.